danbev/learning-openssl/notes/tls1.3.md

 `Compression Methods` is required but not used in 1.3 which instead uses an extension.
-The fields that are in the packet format but not used are required for backward compatability with 1.2.
+There are fields that are in the packet format but not used are required for backward compatability with 1.2.
 A client might want to communicate using tls1.3 but the server might only support 1.2 and this way the 1.2 server will still be able to interpret the packet.
-In 1.3 this field but contain one byte set to zero.

 ### Cipher suites
 The format of the cipher suites strings is as follows: